phpcr/phpcr.github.io/README.md

-PHPCR Web Site, see http://phpcr.github.com/
+PHPCR Web Site, see http://phpcr.github.io/ for the rendered version.

+This site is built with Jekyll.